We’re asking all new and existing suppliers to register with the SAP Business Network.

 The London Fire Commissioner's Procurement Standing Orders set out the internal policy by which we spend money on goods, services and works to ensure contracts are awarded to suppliers that are financially, commercially and technically capable of delivering requirements to maximise value for money.

-Depending on the contract value, the Brigade adheres to a framework of legislation and processes, which includes:
+Depending on the contract value, we adhere to a framework of legislation and processes, which includes:

 To obtain the best value, all of our procurement activity is subject to reasonable competition and where appropriate we utilise framework agreements and contracts awarded by other bodies on behalf of public sector authorities e.g. Crown Commercial Service, Kent County Council, the Fire Consortium and others.
 In addition we undertake collaborative procurement with other fire authorities, emergency services, local authorities, the GLA Group and other public bodies.

-Fair and appropriate levels of competition regardless of the contract value is the Brigade's default approach to award of contracts.
+Fair and appropriate levels of competition regardless of the contract value is our default approach to award of contracts.

 The Commissioner’s Procurement Standing Orders specify the minimum levels of competition that must be followed for different contract values.